 2 Million Californians Without Power And 180,000 Ordered To Evacuate Amid Wildfires

-A fire that's been burning through the wine country of California's Sonoma County for the past few days is now spurring evacuations in its largest city.
+A fire that has been burning through the wine country of California's Sonoma County for the past few days is now spurring evacuations in its largest city.

 And as firefighters work to control blazes in both Northern and Southern California, even residents who aren't running for their lives are dealing with other effects of the fires: rolling blackouts and poor air quality.

-Some 180,000 people are being asked to leave their homes in Northern California, as the Kincade Fire threatens the city of Santa Rosa.
+Some 180,000 people are being asked to leave their homes in Northern California as the Kincade Fire threatens the city of Santa Rosa.
 "This is the largest evacuation that any of us at the Sheriff's Office can remember.
 Take care of each other," the office tweeted.

 At 3:18 a.m., the city of Healdsburg alerted residents, "Winds have kicked up and the Kincade Fire is approaching. ...
 If you are still in town, LEAVE NOW."